doug3230/Tetris-Clone/Readme.md

 In order for the core modules to be detected, they need to be on the PythonPath.
 I believe that by importing the project into Eclipse (see eclipse-project.zip) this problem can be avoided.
 I use the Pydev Eclipse plugin for Python development.

+This project was actually developed using Mercurial as version control system (see .hg folder).